• Skip to primary navigation

 Serving suggestions

-You can serve it as a spread on crunchy homemade crostini and chickpea farinata.
 Or you can even make an irresistible avocado toast with crispy roasted chickpeas or chopped cherry tomatoes seasoned with extra virgin olive oil, salt, and pepper.

 These are some of our favorite ways of enjoying this recipe.
 The combination of crunchy bread with creamy avocado, nutty tahini, fresh tomatoes, and zesty garlic is out of this world.

-Brunch tip: use this recipe to make an avocado toast and top it with our tofu scramble for a delicious egg-free vegan brunch.
+Brunch tip: use this recipe to make avocado toast and top it with our tofu scramble for a delicious egg-free vegan brunch.

-Snack / Lunch
+Snack or Lunch

 Avocado spread is excellent for lunch because it's nutritious and fulfilling.
 It'll make you feel satiated for a long time without weighing you down.